26days until

 Troop Specifics

-"Scout led" means that the scouts plan and run the meetings and the outings.
-The boys get an opportunity to plan, prepare and implement the troop's activities, with some guidance from the leaders and parents.
-The troop believes that learning leadership skills is a key aspect of the scouting experience.
+"Scout led" means that the scouts (not the adults) plan and run the meetings and the outings.
+Scouts get an opportunity to plan, prepare and implement the troop's activities, with some guidance from the adult leaders and parents.
+The troop firmly believes that learning leadership skills is a key aspect of the scouting experience.

-New scouts coming into the troop are able to focus on building their scout skills and bonding with each other in this structured program that starts in March and continues to December.
+New scouts coming into the troop are able to focus on building their scout skills and bonding with each other in this structured program that starts in March and continues to February.
 The "firsties" transition to the main troop during the winter.
-The program also allows for older scouts to exercise their leadership skills by serving as Guides and Instructors to the new scouts.
-The First Year program enable new scouts to advance quickly through the early ranks - Tenderfoot, Second Class, to First Class.
+The program also allows for older scouts to exercise their leadership skills by serving as Troop Guides and Instructors to the new scouts.
+The First Year program enables new scouts to advance quickly through the early ranks - Scout, Tenderfoot, Second Class, to First Class.

 Parent Community

-The parents of Troop 33 Scouts are highly involved and supportive - some of their activities include, helping plan outings, leading merit badge classes, handling a variety of troop communication and administration etc. The Scouts can count on the parent community to enhance the whole scouting experience.
-Parent participation is strongly encouraged and required.
+Parent participation is required at Troop 33 - We believe in leading by example and teaching the joys of civic engagement.
+So our parents are highly involved and supportive - some of their activities include, serving on the Troop Committee, helping plan and organize outings, leading merit badge classes, handling a variety of troop communication and administration, etc. Scouts count on the parent community to enhance the whole scouting experience.
+We have also learned that when parents are engaged their children also tend to go further and get more out of Scouting.

 Communications